Skip to main content

 "In the last 30 years, no one in the Gandhi family has occupied the position of a Prime Minister, Chief Minister or a Minister.
 I don’t think Rahulji is now looking to occupy the top position.
 He is building the party, he is taking on the challenge of the BJP, and we don’t know what the future holds”, he underlined.

-“The Congress will lead an opposition alliance but who will occupy what position, time will tell,” Pilot, who is in Melbourne, told in an interview to South Asia Times (SAT) editor Neeraj Nanda.
+“The Congress will lead an opposition alliance but who will occupy what position, time will tell,” Pilot, who is in Melbourne, said in an interview to South Asia Times (SAT) editor Neeraj Nanda.
 Pilot, along with another senior party leader, Milind Deora, were attending a meet -and -greet event organized by the Indian Overseas Congress, Australia.

 According to the SAT report, the two Congress leaders’ visit is being seen as a continuation of the earlier visit by well-known NRI technocrat Sam Pitroda, aimed at revitalizing the Congress amongst the large Indian diaspora in Australia.
 Pilot said, “The current Modi-led NDA regime is incompetent to rule and we have got a whole policy framework as an alternative; in 2019 there will be a UPA plus plus government."